Samuel Carr (politician)

-Samuel Carr was an American politician, soldier, and planter who served in the Maryland House of Delegates, the Virginia House of Delegates, and the Virginia Senate.
-He is best known as a player in the Jefferson-Hemings controversy as he, alongside his brother Peter, was at one time rumored to have fathered children by Sally Hemings.
+Samuel Carr (1771-1855) was an American politician, soldier, and planter who served in the Maryland House of Delegates, the Virginia House of Delegates, and the Virginia Senate.
+However, he is today best known for being named in the Jefferson-Hemings controversy as he, alongside his brother Peter, was at one time rumored to have fathered children by Sally Hemings.

-Personal life
+Early life and education

-Carr was born on October 9, 1771, at Spring Forest, a plantation in Goochland County, Virginia, the son of Virginia politician, planter, and lawyer Dabney Carr and Martha Jefferson Carr.
+Carr was born on October 9, 1771, at Spring Forest, a plantation in Goochland County, Virginia, the middle son of Virginia politician, planter, and lawyer Dabney Carr and Martha Jefferson Carr.
 Martha was the sister of Thomas Jefferson, and therefore Samuel Carr was Jefferson's nephew.
-His father died when Carr was less than two years old, and for a time his mother attempted to continue raising her children at Spring Forest, but by 1781 the family had moved to Monticello, Jefferson's plantation.
-Jefferson was an executor of Dabney Carr's estate, and arranged for a Maryland relative, Overton Carr, to guide Samuel's education.
-Thus Samuel moved to Prince George's County, Maryland, where he met and married his first wife (and first cousin), Ellen Boucher Carr.
-Jefferson also helped to secure the promised inheritance of a nearby plantation, Dunlora, which had been promised to Samuel by another uncle at his birth.
-After securing Dunlora, Carr moved back to Virginia to establish a household with his wife and his mother.
+His father died when Carr was less than two years old.
+For a time his mother attempted to continue raising her 3 young sons and 3 daughters at Spring Forest, but by 1781 the family had moved to Monticello, Jefferson's main plantation.
+Jefferson was an executor of Dabney Carr's estate, and arranged for relative, Overton Carr, to guide Samuel's education.
+Overton Carr had married Anne Addison, who inherited a plantation in Oxon Hill, Maryland.
+Thus Samuel moved to Prince George's County, Maryland, where he and his younger brother Dabney met and ultimately married two of Overton Carr's daughters (though they were first cousins).
+Jefferson also helped to secure the promised inheritance of a nearby plantation in Albemarle County, Dunlora, which had been promised to Samuel by his namesake uncle (Samuel Carr 1746-1777) at his birth, shortly before Capt.
+Carr (who served in the 9th Virginia Regiment as lieutenant before commanding the marines aboard the brigantine 'Northampton') died fighting for the new country.
+Dunlora plantation had been patented by his great-great grandfather Thomas Carr in 1730, possibly when he was representing King William County in the House of Burgesses, the predecessor of the Virginia General Assembly in which this man served (also part-time).